wilux/csharpAutomationFramework/README.md

 Readme in that repo has further details how to set it up.

 ### IDE used
-Microsoft Visual Studio Community 2022
+Microsoft Visual Studio Community 2022 (with .NET desktop development workload)

 ### Setup
 - git clone